 Before we started using chats and messages to talk to bots, we used to talk to each other.

 The stats clearly show that our society has become strangely fond of texting, messaging, chatting – whatever you wish to call it.
 In the past decade, the number of monthly sent and received texts sent has increased by over 7.700% in the US.
 In fact, 97% of Americans text minimum once a day.

 Texting can be truly immersive.
 In fact, we are so compelled to attend to our messages that we often do so at the risk of our own health and safety while crossing a street or driving.
 In this, we are all guilty.
 According to a study by Twilio:

-- incredible 82% of consumers keep massaging notifications ON;
+- incredible 82% of consumers keep messaging notifications ON;

-- An average person has 3 massaging apps on their smartphone home screen and uses 3 different messaging apps per week.
+- An average person has 3 messaging apps on their smartphone home screen and uses 3 different messaging apps per week.

 Messaging, though completely technology-enabled has become a fundamental part of human experience.

 Erika Hall, in her book Conversational Design, argues that the attraction of texting has little to do with high-production values, rich media, or the complexity of the messaging features.
 Instead, she claims, it’s the always-accessible social connection, the brevity and unpredictability of chat conversation that triggers the release of dopamine and motivates to come back for more.

 Consumer fascination with chatting led businesses and marketers to believe that conversation is the best model to engage and captivate our ever-more fleeting attention.

 They were not wrong.